oracle/learning-library/data-management-library/goldengate/bigdata/mysql-to-hdfs/mysql-to-hdfs.md

 **8:** Now that the source side is setup, let us configure GG on the target side (HDFS).

-**9:** In the GG for Hadoop session, you will need to modify the HDFS properties by removing the ‘---‘ from the highlighted values:
+**9:** In the **GG for Hadoop session**, you will need to modify the HDFS properties by removing the ‘---‘ from the highlighted values:

   ![](./images/b7.png)